The internal branch lengths of the Kingman coalescent: Introduction and main result

-The length of a randomly chosen external branch in the coalescent tree has been studied by Freund and M\"ohle \cite{FM09} for the Bolthausen-Sznitman coalescent and by Gnedin et al. \cite{GIM08} for the $\Lambda$-coalescent.
-Asymptotic results concerning the total external length of Beta-coalescents were given by M\"ohle \cite{Moe10} for the case $0<\alpha<1$, by Kersting et al. \cite{KPSJ} for the case $\alpha=1$ and by Kersting et al. \cite{KSW12} for the case $1<\alpha<2$.
-For the case $1<\alpha<2$ a weak law of large numbers result concerning $\ML^{n,r}$ can be easily deduced from Theorem 9 of Berestycki et al. \cite{BBS07} and also from Dhersin and Yuan \cite{DY12}.
+The length of a randomly chosen external branch in the coalescent tree has been studied by Freund and M\"ohle \cite{FM09} for the Bolthausen--Sznitman coalescent and by Gnedin et al. \cite{GIM08} for the $\Lambda$-coalescent.
+Asymptotic results concerning the total external length of Beta$(2-\alpha, \alpha)$-coalescents were given by M\"ohle \cite{Moe10} for the case $0<\alpha<1$, by Kersting et al. \cite{KPSJ} for the case $\alpha=1$, and by Kersting et al. \cite {KSW12} for the case $1<\alpha<2$.
+For the case $1<\alpha<2$ a weak law of large numbers result concerning ${\mathcal L}^{n,r}$ can be easily deduced from Theorem~9 of Berestycki et al. \cite{BBS07} and also from Dhersin and Yuan \cite{DY12}.

 Fu and Li \cite{FL93} computed the expectation and variance of the total external branch length of the Kingman $n$-coalescent and Caliebe et al. \cite{CNKR07} derived the asymptotic distribution of a randomly chosen external branch.
 In \cite{JK11} Janson and Kersting obtained the asymptotic normality of the total external branch length.
-Our main result states that the same kind of asymptotics holds for the lengths of order $r \geq 1$.
-Moreover, these lengths are asymptotically independent. \begin{te*}
+Our main result states that the same kind of asymptotics holds for the lengths of order $r \geq1$.
+Moreover, these lengths are asymptotically independent.